msorre2/eighteen-months-to-code-competence/README.md

-# developer-in-a-year
+# Year-and-a-Half Developer
 CS Curriculum to Become a Freelance Web Developer

-#####This sample program starts in June 2016 and continues through May 2017
+#####This program starts in June 2016 and continues through May 2017

-##This curriculum includes the java, javascript, python and ruby languages
+##This curriculum includes HTML, CSS, as well as the javascript and python languages
-* PHP, Wordpress and other technologies are covered briefly
+* PHP, Ruby, Wordpress and other technologies are extra credit
+*

+##This curriculum requires a substantial commitment, at least 20 hours a week

 ##Uses the following resources:
 <ol>